Probate Q&A Series

 3. Recovering Property Held as Tenants in Common

-When the decedent’s share is in probate, the personal representative controls the entire item.
-You cannot simply remove it without a court order or the personal representative’s agreement.
+When the decedent’s share is in probate, the personal representative controls the decedent’s share of the item.
+You cannot simply remove estate property without the personal representative’s agreement or a court order.
 To retrieve your interest, you may:

 1. Request voluntary turnover.
 Ask the personal representative in writing to deliver your share of the item.
-The personal representative has a duty to distribute estate property to those entitled under N.C.
-Gen. Stat. § 28A-19-9.
+The personal representative has a duty to possess, manage, and distribute estate property to those entitled under N.C.
+Gen. Stat. § 28A-13-3.

 3. Obtain and enforce the court order.
-After the judge issues an order, present it to the personal representative or law enforcement, such as the sheriff, to enforce delivery of your share.
+After the clerk or judge issues an order, present it to the personal representative.
+Enforcement procedures depend on the nature of the order and may require further court process.

 Always keep copies of all filings and correspondence.
 Attend the hearing and be prepared to explain your ownership interest.
 The court will confirm whether the item belongs in the estate or passes outside probate.